josamuna/js-practice/Day-18/README.md

 // Remove an element directly
 document.getElementById('myDiv').remove();

-// Remove li by using innerText or textCont list.innerText = ''; // Not working somethime like I list.textContent = '';
+// Remove li by using innerText or textContent list.innerText = ''; // Not working somethime like I list.textContent = '';
 ```